vikas-rwt/vikas-rwt/README.md

 <h2 align="center">Hello there!
 My name is Vikas <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/></h2>
 <p align="center">I'm from India, an Graduate from MDU, Rohtak.
-Passionate in DevOps and Cloud tools and platforms.
-Learning new tech is what makes me excited
+Working as a techincal consultant at Anvesh Vision PVT LTD. Contributing to the ICICI Bank cyber security team.
+Always learning and growing.
-Most of the times you will see me working with Python/JavaScript, and on DevOps tools like Docker, Kubernetes, Ansible, Terraform, Jenkins, Git etc.
+Most of the times you will see me working with Key Management Systems on-prem and on clouds like - AWS, Azure, GCP and OCI.
+I also work with tools like Docker, Ansible, Terraform, Jenkins, Git etc.

 <div id="badges">
   <a>